 Advertisement

 The Old Mill Inn has been in operation on Fair Park grounds since 1936, but it was built as a replica of a mill from the 1800s, which means the style and spirit of the building make it feel like it’s over 150 years old.
 The building was initially used as a flour-mill attraction for Morton Milling Co. during the Texas Centennial Exposition in 1936, and visitors could get an educational look at the way it worked — a modernistic marvel at the time.
 Ida Chitwood, a celebrity chef long before that term was used, did cooking demonstrations.
 The Old Mill Inn closed during World War II and became an ice cream parlor, according to Dallas Morning News archives.
 In 1965, it served some of the city’s best fried chicken and biscuits as a Youngblood’s restaurant.
 It later became an El Chico.

-The Old Mill Inn had most recently been operated by Ed Campbell, whose team served Southern food for nearly 25 years while it moonlighted as a mystery dinner theater spot.
-Campbell’s lease was up at the end of 2021, and the Old Mill Inn is temporarily closed.
-The plan is to reopen it and serve grab-and-go items during the State Fair of Texas in September 2022, says a rep from OVG360, a venue management company that operates Fair Park.
+The Old Mill Inn had recently been operated by Ed Campbell, whose team served Southern food for nearly 25 years while it moonlighted as a mystery dinner theater spot.
+Campbell’s lease was up at the end of 2021, and it’s in new hands now.
+Today, the Old Mill Inn is open seasonally during the State Fair of Texas only.

+Advertisement